-Generally, the customers think Amazon is way big than eBay, but they are wrong. eBay is still one of the biggest names in E-Commerce having 1 billion items listed.
-However, still sellers look for alternatives to eBay and they would have many reasons.
-But, the marketplace of eBay has developed remarkably in the recent years, and the policy changes have caused relocating from eBay, as sellers search for other profitable marketplaces.
+Generally, the customers think Amazon is way big than eBay, but they are wrong. eBay is still one of the biggest names in E-Commerce, having 1 billion items listed.
+However, still, sellers look for alternatives to eBay, and they would have many reasons.
+But, the marketplace of eBay has developed remarkably in recent years, and the policy changes have caused relocating from eBay as sellers search for other profitable marketplaces.

 Searching the best place to sell your stuff online can be a hard task for many of us.
 No doubt, people look for the most profitable and well-known online marketplace sites.
 And Amazon is one among them and at the top of the list.
-Amazon has now become the well-known name across the world especially when it comes to buying or selling.
-It is enormous multi-billion dollar company and wildly successful.
+Amazon has now become a well-known name across the world, especially when it comes to buying or selling.
+It is an enormous multi-billion dollar company and wildly successful.

-Etsy isn’t the only place for crafters to vend their handmade things, there are many Etsy shops that are also successful in the vintage and craft supply businesses.
+Etsy isn’t the only place for crafters to vend their handmade things; there are many Etsy shops that are also successful in the vintage and craft supply businesses.
 Like all other marketplaces, Etsy isn’t universal.
-Earlier, sellers were allowed to sell only stuff which they made, but now they can use drop shipping, which implies people can sell print-to-demand stuff.
+Earlier, sellers were allowed to sell only stuff which they made, but now they can use drop shipping, which implies people can sell print on demand goods.